-Aviation Safety is dependent on shipping a hazardous material in the correct packaging.
+Aviation Safety is dependent on shipping a dangerous good in the correct packaging.
 If you choose the wrong packaging, you could severely injure a transportation worker, harm the environment, or cause catastrophic damage to an aircraft.

-The appropriate hazardous materials packaging is based on the most appropriate hazard classification of a product and its physical attributes.
+The appropriate dangerous goods packaging is based on the most appropriate hazard classification of a product and its physical attributes.
 For example, you cannot ship corrosive materials in metal packages because corrosives violently react with metal and will eventually destroy the package.